 Plant the Right Tree in the Right Place

-Large trees near power lines can disrupt service to you and the community and can pose safety hazards.
+Large trees growing near power lines have to potential to disrupt service to you and the community and can pose safety hazards.
 Planting large trees away from power lines helps ensure more reliable electric service and greater public safety.
-Large trees near power lines often require pruning or removal to avoid electrical hazards.
-Proper selection of trees species for use near power lines will reduce hazards and the need for expensive, unsightly pruning or removal.
+Large trees growing near power lines often require pruning or removal to avoid electrical hazards.
+When landscaping, proper selection of trees species power lines will reduce hazards and the need for expensive, unsightly pruning or removal.

 Quick Links for Planting